Things I'm Learning as a Solopreneur Starting Up Again

-This is my second time starting from scratch as a solopreneur.
-With some savings this time, but still the same urgency to reach sustainable income levels.
+Second time starting from scratch as a solopreneur.
+More savings this time, same urgency to reach sustainable income.
 Everything else can wait.

 The Math of Buying Time

-Claude Max for Claude Code for $100 or $200/month?
-Absolutely worth it.
+Claude Max at $100 or $200/month?
+Worth it.
 Render for deployment?
-Yes — zero server maintenance, and just git push to deploy.
-These aren’t luxuries anymore — they’re investments that pay for themselves immediately.
+Zero server maintenance, just git push to deploy.
+They pay for themselves immediately.

 Building in Public

 I used to think social media presence was optional.
 Not anymore.
-Building on X and Bluesky isn’t just about marketing — it’s about staying connected to the community, getting feedback loops, and yes, potential customers (sometimes).
-The dividends come both short and long term.
-I joined then-Twitter 18 years ago but have never focused on growing my account and I regret it.
+Building on X and Bluesky keeps me connected to the community, surfaces feedback, and occasionally brings in customers.
+I joined then-Twitter 18 years ago but never focused on growing my account.
+I regret it.

-AI code agents aren’t just time savers — they’re focus preservers.
-I can kick off a coding task and switch contexts completely.
-Let Claude Code implement that API endpoint while I handle household chores.
-Come back to review and iterate.
-It’s async programming for my brain.
+I kick off a coding task and switch contexts completely.
+Claude Code implements an API endpoint while I handle household chores.
+Come back, review, iterate.
+The agents free up focus, not just time.

 What’s Different This Time

-Having done this before changes the equation.
+Having done this before changes things.
 I know what rabbit holes to avoid.
-I know that perfectionism kills more products than competition.
-I know that sustainable revenue trumps everything else — growth hacking, perfect architecture, product features or even clean git history.
+Perfectionism kills more products than competition does.
+Sustainable revenue trumps growth hacking, perfect architecture, product features, even clean git history.